What Are the World’s Most Exclusive Luxury Credit Cards? Here Are 8

 - High-quality travel protections and insurance

-- Visa Infinite benefits, which include 24/7 concierge services, hotel and car rental upgrades, Priority Pass access, and a $100 Global Entry fee credit
+- Visa Infinite benefits, which include 24/7 concierge services, hotel and car rental upgrades, Priority Pass access, and a $100 Global Entry (or TSA PreCheck) application fee credit

-As with most invite-only cards, we have few concrete details about this black piece of plastic.
+As with most invite-only cards, we have few concrete details about this black piece of plastic from Citi.
 Most sources say you must use Citigroup’s private bank to be eligible.
 To be honest, it’s probably one of those things where if you have to ask, you don’t qualify.

 Rumored perks include a $300,000 credit limit, access to members-only events, a 24/7 concierge (of course), and airport lounge access.
 Its annual fee is supposedly only $500 — a bargain compared to the others.